RobotGyal/leet-and-exercism/README.md

 ## About <a name = "about"></a>

-Write about 1-2 paragraphs describing the purpose of your project.
+Write about 1-2 paragraphs describing the purpose of your project

 ## __Leet__ <a name = 'leet'></a>